-- Representation of public utility client in regulatory appeal relating to cost allocation for fuel conversion at cogeneration plant.
+- Defended favorable PSCW ruling for public utility client in regulatory appeal relating to cost allocation for fuel conversion at a cogeneration plant.

-- Recovery of public utility's costs in spent nuclear fuel litigation.
+- Secured recovery of public utility’s costs in spent nuclear fuel litigation.

 - Litigation & Dispute Resolution